aliceriot/datastructures/hash_table/README.md

 Basically we make each bin of our hash table (so the array entry `hash(key)`) point to a linked list - in that linked list we can store everything that hashes to that particular key.
 Nice!

+##Hash functions

+I think for this we're just going to use the SHA1 hash - this isn't considered secure for crypto work but it should be good enough here.
+We can get it on Linux from `openssl/sha.h`, handy!